 2. Prone Incline Barbell Biceps Curl

-- Set the bench to 30 to 45 degree incline and place a bar underneath of the head of the bench.
+- Set the bench to a 30 to 45-degree incline and place a bar underneath the head of the bench.

-- Lie on your stomach (prone) until your neck with face down and arms straight below your shoulders so you can grab the bar.
+- Lie on your stomach with your face down and your chest on the edge of it.

-- Hold the bar firmly with an underhand grip and brace your upper body.
+- Extend your arms and grab the bar firmly with an underhand grip.

 - Curl your arms until your palms are in front of your shoulders.

-- Squeezing your biceps hold in that position for a moment and then uncurl your arms.
-That’s your first repetition.
+- Squeeze your biceps for a second, then uncurl your arms to complete your first rep.

-- Place the one end of bar to an appropriate position so that it won’t move unnecessarily.
+- Place one end of the bar in an appropriate position so that it won’t move or shake.

-- Insert the desired the weight into another end and sit on feet.
+- Insert the desired weight into another end and sit on your feet.

-- Grab the weighted end with your right hand place the back of your arms inside of your right thigh.
+- Grab the weighted end with your right hand and place the back of your arms inside your right thigh.
 That’s the start.

 - Flex your working arm until you feel the contraction in your bicep muscles.